 |

-In this system, the frame acts as a superstructure, supporting the entire building.
+The National Custom and Self Build Association (NaCSBA) estimates that timber frame construction accounts for 31.8% of self build projects.
+In a timber frame system, the shell acts as a superstructure, supporting the entire building.
 So there may be no requirement for internal load-bearing walls, freeing up space for open-plan layouts.

-The frame is prefabricated off site, giving you the reassurance of a factory guarantee that the high-quality finished house shell will deliver the performance you’re expecting.
+The timber frame is prefabricated offsite, giving you the reassurance of a factory guarantee that the high-quality finished house shell will deliver the performance you’re expecting.

 Timber framing is a specialist skill, so don’t expect to get too hands-on with this part of the build.
 Most manufacturers require you to commission them to both fabricate and erect the frame, taking it at least to watertight stage.